Code-Institute-Submissions/the-vinyl-aficionado/README.md

 <h2 align="center">1st Milestone Project</h2>

-[View the live project here.]
+[View the live project here.] https ***

-## Gitpod Reminders
+The Vinyl Aficionado is a website aimed to attract vinyl enthusiasts in order to lead them to the purchase of vinyl records, vinyl accessories and/or clothing.

-To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type:
+It is formed of 5 different pages: the Home page, the About Me page, the Shop page (each of the products in such page are linked to another website), Blog and Contact Us

 `python3 -m http.server`